-- Obtain Images on page 11
+- Obtain Images

-- Launch GigaVUE-FM on page 11
+- Launch GigaVUE-FM

-- G-vTAP Agents on page 12
+- G-vTAP Agents

-- Connect to Cloud Platform on page 17
+- Connect to Cloud Platform

 Obtain Images

 You must have obtained the images for the components of the GigaVUE Cloud Suite for AnyCloud.

 Note: You are responsible for downloading the image and launching it in your environment.
 The components can be deployed using the compatible disk formats in respective cloud platform.